notkshitijsingh/AgileFlowAI/README.md

 | **Drag & Drop** | **Native HTML5 Drag and Drop API** for a lightweight and performant interactive board.                                                                                                                |
 | **Charts** | [**Recharts**](https://recharts.org/) for creating beautiful and responsive data visualizations like the Burndown Chart.                                                                                |

-## ⚙️ Core Features
+## ✨ Core Features

-- **🧠 AI-Powered Board Generation**: Input your project goals, and let the AI create a tailored Kanban board with columns and tasks.
+- **🧠 Intelligent Project Kickstart**: Go from idea to a fully-fleshed-out project board in under a minute.
+- **🤖 Automated Task Breakdown & Estimation**: Let AI handle the initial story point estimates and task assignments.
+- **✅ Human-in-the-Loop Verification**: You always have the final say.
+Edit, add, or remove AI suggestions before the board is built.
-- **✋ Drag & Drop Interface**: Intuitively move tasks across columns to update their status.
+- **✋ Intuitive Drag & Drop Interface**: Seamlessly manage your workflow by moving tasks across columns.
-- **📅 Due Dates & Dependencies**: Easily set deadlines and link related tasks to manage complex workflows.
-- **📊 Burndown Charts**: Visualize your team's progress and stay on track to meet your sprint goals.
+- **📊 Burndown Charts**: Visualize your team's progress and ensure you're on track to meet sprint goals.
-- **💡 Agile Coach**: Get contextual, AI-generated tips to improve your agile practices based on your project's phase.
+- **💡 On-Demand Agile Coach**: Get contextual, AI-generated tips to improve your agile practices.
-- **🎨 Themed UI**: A sleek, modern interface with both light and dark modes.
+- **🎨 Sleek, Themed UI**: A modern interface with both light and dark modes for your comfort.

-## 🕹️ How It Works

-The magic of AgileFlow AI lies in its simple yet powerful workflow that connects a user-friendly frontend with a smart AI backend.

-1.  **Project Setup**: The user fills out a simple form with the project name, team members, and duration.
-2.  **AI Invocation**: The frontend calls a **Next.js Server Action** (`generateBoardAction`).
-3.  **Genkit Flow**: This action triggers the `initializeBoardFlow` in **Genkit**.
-The flow uses a carefully crafted prompt to instruct a Generative AI model to create a project structure.
-4.  **Data Hydration**: The server action receives the AI's response and enriches it by adding unique IDs to each column and task.
-This is critical for React's rendering and the drag-and-drop functionality.
-5.  **Board Rendering**: The complete board data is sent back to the client, where React renders the interactive `<ProjectBoard />`.
-6.  **Interactive Management**: The user can now drag tasks, set dates, and get agile tips, with all state changes managed seamlessly on the client.

 ## 🚀 Getting Started